Alcoholism

-Alcoholism is, broadly, any drinking of alcohol that results in significant mental or physical health problems.
-Because there is disagreement on the definition of the word alcoholism, it is not a recognized diagnostic entity, and the use of alcoholism terminology is discouraged due to its heavily stigmatized connotations.
-Predominant diagnostic classifications are alcohol use disorder (DSM-5) or alcohol dependence (ICD-11); these are defined in their respective sources.
+Alcoholism is the continued drinking of alcohol despite it causing problems.
+Some definitions require evidence of dependence and withdrawal.
+Problematic alcohol use has been mentioned in the earliest historical records.
+The World Health Organization (WHO) estimated there were 283 million people with alcohol use disorders worldwide as of 2016.
+The term alcoholism was first coined in 1852, but alcoholism and alcoholic are considered stigmatizing and likely to discourage seeking treatment, so diagnostic terms such as alcohol use disorder and alcohol dependence are often used instead in a clinical context.
+Other terms, some slurs and some informal, have been used to refer to people affected by alcoholism such as tippler, sot, drunk, drunkard, dipsomaniac and souse.

-Heavy alcohol use can damage all organ systems, but it particularly affects the brain, heart, liver, pancreas and immune system.
-Alcoholism can result in mental illness, delirium tremens, Wernicke–Korsakoff syndrome, irregular heartbeat, an impaired immune response, liver cirrhosis and increased cancer risk.
-Drinking during pregnancy can result in fetal alcohol spectrum disorders.
-Women are generally more sensitive than men to the harmful effects of alcohol, primarily due to their smaller body weight, lower capacity to metabolize alcohol, and higher proportion of body fat.
-In a small number of individuals, prolonged, severe alcohol misuse ultimately leads to cognitive impairment and frank dementia.
+Alcohol is addictive, and heavy long-term use results in many negative health and social consequences.
+It can damage all organ systems, but especially affects the brain, heart, liver, pancreas, and immune system.
+Heavy usage can result in trouble sleeping, and severe cognitive issues like dementia, brain damage, or Wernicke–Korsakoff syndrome.
+Physical effects include irregular heartbeat, impaired immune response, cirrhosis, increased cancer risk, and severe withdrawal symptoms if stopped suddenly.

+These effects can reduce life expectancy by 10 years.
+Drinking during pregnancy may harm the child's health, and drunk driving increases the risk of traffic accidents.
+Alcoholism is associated with violent and non-violent crime.
+While alcoholism directly resulted in 139,000 deaths worldwide in 2013, in 2012 3.3 million deaths may be attributable globally to alcohol.

-Environment and genetics are two factors in the risk of development of alcoholism, with about half the risk attributed to each.
-Stress and associated disorders, including anxiety, are key factors in the development of alcoholism as alcohol consumption can temporarily reduce dysphoria.
-Someone with a parent or sibling with an alcohol use disorder is three to four times more likely to develop an alcohol use disorder themselves, but only a minority of them do.
+The development of alcoholism is attributed to environment and genetics equally.
+Someone with a parent or sibling with an alcohol use disorder is 3-4 times more likely to develop alcohol use disorder, but only a minority do.
 Environmental factors include social, cultural and behavioral influences.
-High stress levels and anxiety, as well as alcohol's inexpensive cost and easy accessibility, increase the risk.
-People may continue to drink partly to prevent or improve symptoms of withdrawal.
-After a person stops drinking alcohol, they may experience a low level of withdrawal lasting for months.
+High stress levels and anxiety, as well as alcohol's low cost and easy accessibility, increase the risk.
 Medically, alcoholism is considered both a physical and mental illness.
 Questionnaires are usually used to detect possible alcoholism.
 Further information is then collected to confirm the diagnosis.

-Prevention of alcoholism may be attempted by reducing the experience of stress and anxiety in individuals.
-It can be attempted by regulating and limiting the sale of alcohol (particularly to minors), taxing alcohol to increase its cost, and providing education and treatment.

-Treatment of alcoholism may take several forms.
-Due to medical problems that can occur during withdrawal, alcohol cessation should be controlled carefully.
-One common method involves the use of benzodiazepine medications, such as diazepam.
-These can be taken while admitted to a health care institution or individually.
+Treatment takes several forms.
+Due to medical problems that can occur during withdrawal, alcohol cessation should often be controlled carefully.
+A common method involves the use of benzodiazepine medications.
 The medications acamprosate or disulfiram may also be used to help prevent further drinking.
 Mental illness or other addictions may complicate treatment.
-Various forms of individual or group therapy or support groups are used to attempt to keep a person from returning to alcoholism.
-One support group is Alcoholics Anonymous, however the effectiveness of Alcoholics Anonymous is disputed.
+Individual, group therapy, or support groups are used to attempt to keep a person from returning to alcoholism.
+Among them is the abstinence-based mutual aid fellowship Alcoholics Anonymous (AA).
+A 2020 scientific review found clinical interventions encouraging increased participation in AA (AA/twelve step facilitation (TSF))—resulted in higher abstinence rates over other clinical interventions, and most studies found AA/TSF led to lower health costs.